 0.1.3.
 In case of vehicles equipped with an Automated Driving System (ADS)1 other than vehicles of category X, in the manual driving mode no special provisions or exemptions apply.
 In a mode where an ADS feature is active the relevant ADS requirements apply.”

+Section 1., Footnote 1, renumber as footnote 2.

-Sections 0. and 1., footnote 1, replace “/Rev.7” by “/Rev.8”.
+Section 1., Footnote 2, renumber as footnote 1 and replace “/Rev.7” by “/Rev.8”.

 Section 1., amend to read:

 “1.
-Scope [footnote disappears]
+Scope12 [footnote 1 renumbered to footnote 2]